bvssvni/oup/Crazy Ideas.md

         //          a = 4, 5, 6
         void overwriteVariable (id, list)

-        //      An 'if' is a variable assigned to an expression
-        //      that is evaluated to boolean value.
-        //      Example:
-        //          var a = 1
-        //          if b = a > 0
-        //          b {
-        //              a = -1   // since b is true, we assign 2 to 'a'.
-        //          }
-        id createIf (parentId, name, list)

-        bool evaluateIf (ifId)

-        id createFunction (parentId, name, list)
-        id createFor (parentId, name, list)

         //      Copy the content, including sub
         void copy (destinationId, sourceId)
     }